-For this part of the pipeline we will go ahead and put all of these in a single stage and a single job.
+For this part of the pipeline, we will go ahead and put all these steps in a single stage and a single job.
 Multiple jobs will allow you to run those groups of steps in parallel which isn’t necessary here – all the steps are dependent on the previous step.

 Create a file in your project with a .yml extension.
 There is not a required name or location for the file.
-In my projects I usually create a folder at the top level for it and name the file pipeline.yml.
+We usually recommend creating a folder at the top level for it and naming the file something like “pipeline.yml.”

 We know there will be one stage, one job and up to six steps, but let’s start with just the first step.

-displayName: The internal name of stages, jobs and tasks do not allow spaces and are not always descriptive. displayName allows for more description and transparency when the items are displayed in Azure DevOps.
+- The internal name of stages, jobs and tasks do not allow spaces and are not always descriptive. displayName allows for more description and transparency when the items are displayed in Azure DevOps.

-- pool/vmImage refers to the virtual machine (agent) the build will run on and we have two options – a Microsoft hosted agent or a private agent.
-This can be a separate topic in itself so we are going with the Microsoft hosted agent which we get one of for free.
+- pool/vmImage refers to the virtual machine (agent) the build will run on and we have two options: a Microsoft-hosted agent or a private agent.
+We’ll go with Microsoft for now as we can get one for free.
 There are various images available to choose from.
-Here we are asking for whatever the latest version of Windows is available.
-For additional options see: https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent
+In the example above, we are asking for whatever the latest version of Windows is available.

 - The first task is the Dot Net Core installer task.
 We want to make sure that a specific version of the .Net Core SDK is installed that is compatible with our application.
 The syntax ‘3.x’ is used to specify that it should install the latest of major version 3.
 (There are a wide variety of tasks available in Azure DevOps by default and available through the marketplace.)

-We’ve just started building the pipeline, but let’s take a quick detour and go set up the pipeline in Azure so we can start testing as we go along (fail fast!).
+We’ve just started building the pipeline, but let’s take a quick detour and go set up the pipeline in Azure so we can start testing as we go along:

-Where is your code?
-For this walkthrough I am using Azure Repos Git.
-Setting up a connection to a different repository is out of the scope of this series but once the connections are made the pipeline setup will be the same.
+- Where is your code?
+We’re using Azure Repos Git here, so setting up a connection to a different repository doesn’t apply, but once the connections are made the pipeline setup will be the same.

-A screen is displayed with the build information and a drill down into the currently running job.
+- You’ll see a screen with the build information and a drill down into the currently running job.
 On these screens you can see how the displayName property that was set is used.

 Finishing the Build